Disentanglement via Latent Quantization: Discussion

-We have proposed to use latent quantization and model regularization to impose a compositional inductive bias that enables networks to outperform strong prior methods across four disentanglement benchmarks and two model classes (autoencoders and InfoGANs).
-Ablations showed that both components are critical.
-We also synthesized ideas on evaluation from the literature into \ourmetrics{}, three information-theoretic metrics for disentangled representations that avoid common issues with pre-existing metrics.
+We have proposed to use latent quantization and model regularization to impose an inductive bias towards disentanglement that enables our models to outperform strong prior methods.
+Ablations verify that our main design decisions are critical.
+We have also synthesized previously proposed ideas for evaluation into \ourmetrics{}, three information-theoretic disentanglement metrics that rectify or sidestep key drawbacks in existing approaches.

-While our results are promising, one concern might be that we have overfit our inductive bias to existing disentanglement benchmarks, in which, just like our model, the sources are discrete and the generative process is noiseless.
-In the future we will test our methods on datasets with continuous source variables and noisy generative processes.
-Nevertheless, for now we note that while we use only 10 discrete values per latent dimension, some sources in the benchmark datasets take on four times as many discrete values, suggesting our method may scale favorably to continuous sources.
+While our results are promising, one concern might be that we have overfit our inductive bias to existing disentanglement benchmarks, in which, just like our model, the sources are discrete and the generative process is (near-)noiseless.
+Our experiments have already demonstrated the ability of latent quantization to represent sources that have more values (up to 40) than the per-dimension codebook size (fixed to 10) via allocating multiple latent dimensions.
+Future work should strive to construct disentanglement benchmarks that better reflect realistic conditions, e.g. continuous sources.

-We do not have any formal understanding of why our method performs as well as it does beyond the compositionality and parsimony intuitions we presented.
-Further work should try to understand this empirically, e.g., by probing how QLAE distributes data around its latent space, and how weight decay changes this.
-This will allow QLAE to interface with the ongoing theoretical work that aims to understand the assumptions required to successfully disentangle \cite{lachapelle2022disentanglement, whittington2023disentanglement, buchholz2022function, gresele2021independent, horan2021when, khemakhem2020variational, kivva2022identifiability, klindt2021towards, zheng2022identifiability, xi2023indeterminacy}.
+Beyond the intuitions and connections to related works we have presented, we do not understand why our method performs as well as it does.
+It may be fruitful to tackle this empirically, e.g. by probing how \ourae{} distributes data around its latent space, and how weight decay changes this.
+Achieving satisfactory understanding would enable the field to better position latent quantization within the ongoing body of work that aims to develop generalizable conditions for successful disentanglement.